-- 88. Any 30-month stay afforded by the Hatch-Waxman Amendments is specific to the ANDA(s) which contained the requisite P.IV certifications. - 89.
-Where the ANDA relates to a drug with an NCE exclusivity, the 30-month stay may last even longer.
+83. Any 30-month stay afforded by the Hatch-Waxman Amendments is specific to the ANDA(s) which contained the requisite P.IV certifications.

+84. Where the ANDA relates to a drug with an NCE exclusivity, the 30-month stay may last even longer.
 For NCEs, the FDA may not accept an ANDA for a drug containing the same active moiety for a period of five years from the date of the NDA's approval, with one exception: if the ANDA contains a P.IV certification of patent invalidity or non-infringement, an ANDA may be submitted four years after the NDA approval, one year earlier.
 In that situation, when legitimate patent infringement litigation is timely filed, any appropriate 30-month stay is "extended by such amount of time (if any) which is required for seven and one-half years to have elapsed from the date of approval" of the NDA.
-In effect, this can increase the 30-month stay by up to another year. - 90.
-Until the court issues a decision finding the patent invalid or not infringed or until 30 months (or longer if an NCE) has passed, the FDA may grant "tentative approval" to the ANDA filer, recognizing that the ANDA is approvable, but cannot grant final approval, which would allow the generic manufacturer to market its product. - 91.
-If the challenging generic company obtains a favorable district court decision, and has tentative approval, it meets FDA requirements for manufacture and sale and from a manufacturer can resolve their patent dispute before the generic's intended launch date.
+In effect, this can increase the 30-month stay by up to another year.

+85. Until the court issues a decision finding the patent invalid or not infringed or until 30 months (or longer if an NCE) has passed, the FDA may grant "tentative approval" to the ANDA filer, recognizing that the ANDA is approvable, but cannot grant final approval, which would allow the generic manufacturer to market its product.

+86. If the challenging generic company obtains a favorable district court decision, and has tentative approval, it meets FDA requirements for manufacture and sale and from a can resolve their patent dispute before the generic's intended launch date.
 Thus, such a system prevents the delay to generic entry that such a suit would otherwise cause.

-If a patent is listed in the Orange Book after an ANDA is submitted but before it is approved, the applicant for the pending ANDA generally must amend its application and provide an appropriate certification for the newly listed patent and the attendant notice.
+If a patent is listed in the Orange Book after an ANDA is submitted, but before it is approved, the applicant for the pending ANDA generally must amend its application and provide an appropriate certification for the newly listed patent and the attendant notice.
 Nonetheless, a patent listed after the date an ANDA was accepted for filing (i.e., the date the FDA determines it was substantially complete) will not trigger a 30-month stay for that application.
 21 U.S.C. § 355(j)(5)(B)(iii).

-13 21 U.S.C. § 355(j)(5)(F)(ii); 21 C.F.R. § 314.108(b)(2).
+&lt;sup>13 21 U.S.C. § 355(j)(5)(F)(ii); 21 C.F.R. § 314.108(b)(2).

-14 21 U.S.C. § 355(j)(5)(F)(ii).
+&lt;sup>14 21 U.S.C. § 355(j)(5)(F)(ii).

-regulatory perspective is clear to launch, even if the patent at issue has not yet expired.
+Case 1:19-cv-00605 Document 1 Filed 05/16/19 Page 25 of 157 PageID# 25 regulatory perspective is clear to launch, even if the patent at issue has not yet expired.
 In that case, the generic manufacturer may choose to launch before the patent expires (though may be subject to damages if it is found to infringe a valid patent).